Contrary to other big cities, safety in Madrid is relatively high. You will rarely have any problem in the areas most people visit.

 Although you should be careful, don’t be paranoid.
 The large majority of people travelling to Madrid visits and return home safe and sound.
 Act like you would do at home and everything should be fine.

-Follow some simple advice and save yourself lots of trouble.
+Follow some simple advice in terms of safety in Madrid and save yourself lots of trouble.

 - Travel relaxed but be a bit cautious.
 Always remember that as a tourist you are a potentially easy target.
 You carry valuables and are probably disoriented.
 Don’t make things easier for pickpockets.